globus/globus-compute/docs/tutorial.rst

 serialize any ``*args`` and ``**kwargs`` when executing a function and it will serialize any return parameters or exceptions.

-Note: Globus Compute uses standard Python serilaization libraries (i.e., Dill).
+Note: Globus Compute uses standard Python serialization libraries (i.e., Dill).
 It also limits the size of input arguments and returned parameters to 10 MB.
 For larger input or output data we suggest using Globus.